microsoft/pxt-arcade/docs/courses/csintro1/motion-and-events/overlap1.md

 1. Starting with example #1, or your own similar code
 2. Add additional code to the overlap event that has the person saying something (for example, "Good!")
-3. **Challenge:** add another action to the overlap event that uses the other sprite.
+3. **Challenge:** add another action to the overlap event that uses the other sprite

 ### ~hint